 Getting on the property ladder with a poor credit history can be tough.
 Here are some ways to improve your chances of getting a mortgage with bad credit.

-Having a poor credit history makes you a riskier option in the eyes of mortgage lenders, and can affect:
+Having a poor credit history makes you a riskier option in the eyes of mortgage lenders and affects:

 When you apply for a mortgage, the lender will run a check on the Central Credit Register to see your credit history.